Australian funnel-web spider: Medical significance

 Australian funnel-web spiders are one of the most medically significant groups of spiders in the world and are regarded by some to be the most deadly, both in terms of clinical cases and venom toxicity.
 Six species have caused severe injuries to human victims: the Sydney funnel-web spider (Atrax robustus), the northern tree-dwelling funnel-web spider (Hadronyche formidabilis), the southern tree-dwelling funnel-web spider (H. cerberea), the Blue Mountains funnel-web spider (H. versuta), the Darling Downs funnel-web spider (H. infensa), and the Port Macquarie funnel-web spider (H. macquariensis).

 Examination of bite records has implicated wandering males in most, if not all, fatal Australian funnel-web spider bites to humans.
 Adult males, recognised by the modified terminal segment of the palp, tend to wander during the warmer months of the year, looking for receptive females for mating.
 They are attracted to water, hence are often found in swimming pools, into which they often fall while wandering.
 The spiders can survive immersion in water for several hours and can deliver a bite when removed from the water.
 They also show up in garages and yards in suburban Sydney.
 Contrary to a commonly held belief, Australian funnel-web spiders are not able to jump, although they can run quickly.

-While some very venomous spiders do not always inject venom when they bite, these spiders most often do.
 The volume of venom delivered to large animals is often small, possibly due to the angle of the fangs, which are not horizontally opposed, and because contact is often brief before the spider is brushed off.
 About 10 to 25% of bites are claimed to produce significant toxicity, but the likelihood cannot be predicted and all bites should be treated as potentially life-threatening.

-Bites from Sydney funnel-web spiders have caused 13 documented deaths (seven in children).
+Bites from Sydney funnel-web spider complex have caused 13 documented deaths (seven in children).
 In all cases where the sex of the biting spider could be determined, it was found to be the male of the species.
 One member of the genus Hadronyche, the northern tree-dwelling funnel-web spider, has also been claimed to cause fatal envenomation, but to date, this lacks the support of a specific medical report.
 Assays of venom from several Hadronyche species have shown it to be similar to Atrax venom.

 In 2021 researchers from the University of Queensland announced that the venom from funnel-web spiders found on Fraser Island contains the molecule Hi1a that could block the cell death message after a heart attack, protecting the heart after major injury and potentially preventing or minimising muscle damage.